 As we mentioned before, Albania’s entry visa scheme is rather liberal, providing most travellers with visa-free entry.

-In 2021, Albania approved its version of the Digital Nomad visa; availability is expected in 2022.
+In 2021, Albania approved its version of the Digital Nomad visa.

 Another consideration is real estate.
 Albania provides permanent residency to anyone who purchases real estate, though there isn’t a Citizenship by Investment scheme.